-BlueSheepDog had previously reported on the new ETS Glock magazines when they were announced back in September, 2015 (click here).
+BlueSheepDog had previously reported on the new click here).
 From the information in the press release the ETS magazines looked like a really good alternative to the more expensive Glock factory magazines.
 After testing them during SHOT Show, we can confirm they are great magazines.

 Shooting With ETS Glock Magazines

 Thankfully the smaller shooting event hosted at Range 702 allowed shooters more time, and more ammo, to test out the products on display.
 The Industry Day at the Range is a wonderful event, but with larger crowds, the ability to spend quality time with a firearm or accessory tends to be limited.

 Elite Tactical Systems was not stingy at all during the Faxon Firearms event.
 Each magazine was fully loaded, instead of shorter round counts often encountered at Industry Day at the Range.
 The ETS magazines felt very sturdy in my hands, and the construction appeared to be top-notch.